Hierarchical DCC-HEAVY Model for High-Dimensional Covariance Matrices: Empirical Application

 where \(r_t^{p_1}\) and \(r_t^{p_2}\) are the portfolio returns related to competing HD DCC-HEAVY forecasting strategies.

-Major observations based on results in Table 8 are as follows.
-First, by utilizing the “4F-HD DCC-HEAVY'' covariance forecasts, a risk-averse investor can achieve notable economic gains that become pronounced during the crisis period.
-Overall, an investor with low (high) risk aversion would be willing to pay on average 27 (38) bps to switch from the “FF-HD DCC-HEAVY'' strategy to the “4F-HD DCC-HEAVY'' and 15 (35) bps for switching from the “M-HD DCC-HEAVY''.
-These results provide further support that the “4F-HD DCC-HEAVY'' might be a preferable hierarchical factor model from the investor point of view.
+Major observations based on the results in Table \ref{table:7} are as follows: First, by utilizing the “4F-HD DCC-HEAVY'' covariance forecasts, a risk-averse investor can achieve economic gains that become more pronounced during the crisis period.
+In particular, an investor with low (high) risk aversion would be willing to pay on average 6 (8) bps to switch from the “FF-HD DCC-HEAVY'' to the “4F-HD DCC-HEAVY'' strategy and around 1 bps for switching from the “M-HD DCC-HEAVY''.
+These results provide further support that the “4F-HD DCC-HEAVY'' might be a preferable hierarchical model from the investor's point of view.